kvb2univpitt/i2b2-demo/i2b2-data-demo/postgresql/README.md

 ### Create Database i2b2 and Database Users

-Open up a terminal in the directory ***i2b2-data-demo*** and execute the following command the run the SQL script to create a database called **i2b2** along with the database users:
+Open up a terminal in the directory ***i2b2-data-demo***.
+Execute the following command to run PostgreSQL to execute the SQL script that creates a database called **i2b2** along with the database users:

 ```
 psql postgresql://postgres:demouser@localhost:5432/postgres -f ./resources/create_database.sql